 Snooze Foods – What to Eat to Help You Sleep

-Some of the best food to eat at night include:
+Some of the best food for good sleep includes:

 - Nuts and seeds: Nuts and seeds contain the amino acid tryptophan.
 This helps the body to make both melatonin and serotonin, two hormones that help you to relax.
 Certain nuts, such as walnuts, are also rich sources of melatonin in themselves.
 Why not use them to top off a salad or porridge?